fenderdigital/flask-philo/documentation/source/introduction.rst

     {"some_data": "yes"}

-All incoming request to your Flask-Philo application and their corresponding HTTP status codes may be viewed in the same terminal window you used to start the application:
+All incoming request to your Flask-Philo application and their corresponding HTTP status codes may be viewed in the same console session you used to start the application:

 ::